SPIRITUALISM AND THE VISUAL ARTS TIMELINE

 “During the entire séance [of June 15, 1898] there was light enough for us to see everything perfectly and note the gradual growth of the painting on the canvas.
 Mr. A. Campbell was entranced and Azur, using his organism, gave us some very beautiful words […] After some music, additional lights were brought, the curtain withdrawn, and lo!
 The picture was complete. […] While we were admiring it, there came at the back of the head a six-pointed star, which is now distinctly seen” (Nagy 2012:74-75).

-Not less famous for precipitated spirit paintings were the Bang Sisters, Elizabeth (1859-1920) and May (Mary) Elvira (or Eunice, 1862-1917), who kept cottages both at Lily Dale and at Camp Chesterfield, Indiana.
-The Bang Sisters precipitated portraits of deceased persons.
-Both the Campbell Brothers and the Bang Sisters were repeatedly denounced as frauds, but vigorously defended by a significant portion of the American Spiritualist community.
+Not less famous for precipitated spirit paintings were the Bangs Sisters, Elizabeth (1859-1920) and May (Mary) Elvira (or Eunice, 1862-1917), who kept cottages both at Lily Dale and at Camp Chesterfield, Indiana.
+The Bangs Sisters precipitated portraits of deceased persons.
+Both the Campbell Brothers and the Bangs Sisters were repeatedly denounced as frauds, but vigorously defended by a significant portion of the American Spiritualist community.
 [Image at right]

 Unfortunately, spirit paintings became also connected with the notorious “Swami Laura Horos,” a.k.a.
 Ann Odelia Diss Debar (1849-1911?), who claimed to be guided by the spirits of several European old masters and tried inter alia to manipulate the British secret society known as the Hermetic Order of the Golden Dawn.
 Debar ended up in jail in 1901, sentenced to seven-year imprisonment both for fraud and for immoral sexual practices in her temple in London.
 Contemporary media labeled Debar as “the world’s worst woman,” which made precipitated spirit paintings especially suspect (Buescher 2014).